Brrrrr… it’s an icy week in Kendal – the polar bears and penguins have taken over!

 We rounded off our week of collaboration by coming together for a special group time with the preschool.

-Congratulations this week goes to Thomas; our Pupil of the Week has shown himself to be very resilient and independent.
+Congratulations this week go to someone who has shown himself to be very resilient and independent.
 Well done!

 Please note, that for the final week of term, there is no Wednesday Woodland Wander on 18 October so waterproofs and wellies will not be needed; please come in normal attire.
 Thank you!